jplewicke/rivulet/README.md

 Rivulet is available under the GNU Affero General Public License, as seen in the LICENSE file.
 Briefly speaking, this means that if you modify this program, you have to make your changes available to anyone who interacts with it over a network.

 If you have a particular application that requires different licensing, please contact John Paul Lewicke at jplewicke@gmail.com .
 Rivulet uses the graph database Neo4j, which charges licensing fees for use with closed source code.

+The JQuery files in public/ contain their own licensing information.

+## Acknowledgements

+Thanks to Romualdo and Miles for testing Rivulet on their setups, and to Ryan for getting this whole crazy Ripple thing going in the first place.